 CyberCity 2000 - CC2k - CyberCorp 2000About the Designer and Author of CC2k

-Before I go on, I want to take a moment to thank The Angel in my Life, Nora, who brightens my days and supplies me with the inspiration that makes CyberCity 2000 grow.
+Before I go on, I want to take a moment to thank The Angel in my Life, Nora, who brightens my days and supplies me with the inspiration that drives my career growth.
 Thank you my love for just being you!

 Now, allow me to introduce myself,